Krystyna Kuperberg: Contributions

 In 1987 she solved a problem of Bronisław Knaster concerning bi-homogeneity of continua.
 In the 1980s she became interested in fixed points and topological aspects of dynamical systems.
 In 1989 Kuperberg and Coke Reed solved a problem posed by Stanislaw Ulam in the Scottish Book.
 The solution to that problem led to her 1993 work in which she constructed a smooth counterexample to the Seifert conjecture.
 She has since continued to work in dynamical systems.

 Recognition

+At Auburn University, Kuperberg was awarded an Alumni Professorship for five years.
 In 1995 Kuperberg received the Alfred Jurzykowski Prize from the Kościuszko Foundation.
 Her major lectures include an American Mathematical Society Plenary Lecture in March 1995, a Mathematical Association of America Plenary Lecture in January 1996, and an International Congress of Mathematicians invited talk in 1998.
-In 2012 she became a fellow of the American Mathematical Society.
-In 2025, she was elected as a Foreign Member of the Polish Academy of Arts and Sciences.
+In 2012, she became a fellow of the American Mathematical Society.
+In 2025, she was elected as a foreign member of the Polish Academy of Arts and Sciences.